Top Organizations That Help With Funeral Expenses

 Look for fundraising tips

 GoFundMe also offers funeral and memorial fundraising tips so you can make the most of your fundraiser.
-We recommend reading our funeral savings guide to start, and exploring other related topics on our blog.
+We recommend reading our funeral savings guide to start, and exploring other related topics such as next steps on our blog.

 Find assistance for funeral expenses

-During difficult times, remember that your network of friends and family want to help—and GoFundMe can allow them to lend a hand.
+During difficult times, remember that your network of friends and family want to help—and GoFundMe makes it easy for them to lend a hand.
 Spend more time celebrating your loved one’s life, and worry less about the cost of final arrangements.
-Take the first step and sign up to create a fundraiser for your loved one today.
+Reach out to one of the organizations that help with funeral expenses, or take the first step and sign up to create a funeral fund for your loved one today.